johndpotts/learning-programming-journal/README.md

 4. ~~Start learning basics of Visual Studio and write some beginner C# apps~~
 5. have a decent-looking portfolio done

+### 09-11-17
+- fixing bugs & completing punchlist on FCC apps
+- one example: fixed screen sizing, decimal point, & floating point  bugs on calculator

+### 09-10-17
+- created punchlist for review of apps and portfolio
+- chipped away at punch list, refactored code from a month ago.

 ### 09-09-17
 - worked on integrating parallax scrolling & haptic feedback on mobile
 - wrote up punch list to prepare portfolio & began turning tasks into issues on GitHub